SciPyCourse2021/notes/02_Python_basics_2/02_Python_basics_2.md

         - also very nice for other people that have to read your code
         - if you change code without updating comment - confusion!
         - another form of commenting: choose descriptive variable names, use them consistently

+#### quick function definition exercise:

+1. Define a function called `product()` that takes two arguments and returns their product.
+Give it an appropriate docstring.

 #### Homework 1 due next class!